 Students are responsible to keep updated if this schedule changes

 • Please read the articles Stressed Out?
-Try Being Less Competitive, Why We Can't Look Away From Our Screens, and Professors Who See No Evil before our first class
+Try Being Less Competitive, Why We can't Look Away From Our Screens, and (optional)Facebook Under Fire before our first class

-August 21 T Introduction, Pedagogy, and What is Health Economics?
+Jan 8 T Introduction, Pedagogy, and What is Health Economics?